UsmanNaseer137/project-managment/Capstone: Applying Project Management in the Real World Week01.md

 5. Finally, you applied your knowledge of power and interest to identify people to be part of a coalition aimed at persuading stakeholders to a certain viewpoint.

-## Time estimation: Asking the right questions

-Time estimation is a prediction of the total amount of time required to complete a task.

-Asking the right questions can help your experts get to the most accurate time estimates possible.